Next.js Cheatsheet - handy snippets and tips

 Create file

-at root of project: (It tells ESLint to ignore files when linting)# don't ever lint node_modules **/node_modules/* # don't lint build output (make sure it's set to your correct build folder name) dist # don't lint nyc coverage output coverage **/.next/* *.json *.lock *.css *.scss **/out/* next-env.d.ts # next.config.js
+.eslintignoreat root of project: (It tells ESLint to ignore files when linting)# don't ever lint node_modules **/node_modules/* # don't lint build output (make sure it's set to your correct build folder name) dist # don't lint nyc coverage output coverage **/.next/* *.json *.lock *.css *.scss **/out/* next-env.d.ts # next.config.js -

 Include support for